 Free Resources and tools for students, parents, and teachers.
 We’re working hard to ensure that Catholic Online School empowers teachers of all kinds to better understand what their children or students are up to and how best to help them.

-- Religious Education - Family Education - Lent - Why go to Confession? - VIDEO
+Religious Education - Family Education - Lent - Why go to Confession? - LESSON PLAN / STUDY GUIDE

-- Religious Education - Family Education - Lent - Why go to Confession? - QUIZ
+Religious Education - Family Education - Lent - Why go to Confession? - VIDEO

-- Religious Education - Family Education - Lent - Why go to Confession? - STUDENT DOWNLOAD
+Religious Education - Family Education - Lent - Why go to Confession? - QUIZ

 Deacon Keith Fournier